DevSzurmanski/WirtualnaPolskaApp/README.md

 - Sometimes API respond with an empty array, where should be contests of the article.
 When that happen you'll see an information about it.
 - Sometimes API does other unexpected things probably depended on lunar phases, but almost all of them app treats like a network error.
 It displays a static data.
+- React-bootstrap had some troubles with RWD.
+Changed `Row` with a div works better for lists.

 ## To-Do